HolyShylock/DML-RL/README.md

 # RL
-## something to learni Reinforcement learning
+## something to learn Reinforcement learning
+The main package used: pytorch(1.5.1, cuda:10.1)
 ### dqn base
 baseline.py and Make_Env.py are from baseline project, you may get it here ([baseline][1]).
 In file dqn.ipynb, it implement basic dqn algorithm.And alse you can load parameters directly.
 [1]:https://github.com/openai/baselines/blob/master/baselines/common/atari_wrappers.py